 Stop Your Floors from Looking Like a Mini Grand Canyon

 When it comes to property features that impress your customers, concrete flooring might not be that high on your list, but life is about more than just making a good impression.
-Fixing the cracks and joints that mar your flooring, steps and other masonry is a smart way to save money and keep your property in the best possible condition so that it can protect your investments.
+Fixing the concrete cracks and joints that mar your flooring and other masonry is a smart way to save money.
+It also keeps your property in the best possible condition so that it can protect your investments.
 Here’s everything you need to know to whip your concrete into better shape.

 Get Rid of Damage

-Although it may seem counterintuitive, the first step you should take when repairing cracked concrete is to widen the crack.
+Although it may seem counter intuitive, the first step you should take when repairing cracked concrete is to widen the crack.
 The goal behind this is to get rid of any deteriorated or loose material that might continue to break down after your repair.
-The easiest way to do this is with a small hand grinder, or by chipping away at the gap’s edges with a hammer and small chisel.
+To do this use a small hand grinder or chip away at the gap’s edges with a hammer and small chisel.

-Create a regular “V” shaped groove or widen the crack to at least 1/4 inch wide, and use a brush or vacuum to remove any loose debris.
+Create a regular “V” shaped groove or widen the crack to at least 1/4 inch wide Then use a brush or vacuum to remove any loose debris.
 Try to maintain a regular width and depth when you widen the crack.